Grima04/mesa-turnip-kgsl/src/gallium/docs/source/distro.rst

 Distribution
 ============

-Along with the interface definitions, the following drivers, state trackers, and auxiliary modules are shipped in the standard Gallium distribution.
+Along with the interface definitions, the following drivers, gallium frontends, and auxiliary modules are shipped in the standard Gallium distribution.

 Drivers